Quinn Tamm: Personal life and death

 Quinn married Ora Belle, a secretary in the FBI Identification Division; they had two children, one of whom is Thomas Tamm.

-Tamm was a International Association for Identification.

 J. Edgar Hoover considered Tamm a personal threat to his law enforcement power and personally considered Tamm to be his third most hated enemy (after Robert F. Kennedy and Martin Luther King Jr.).

 Quinn Tamm died age 75 on January 23, 1986, in Washington, D.C. at Washington Suburban Hospital after suffering a heart attack.
 He was buried in Maryland at the Chevy Chase United Methodist Church, Chevy Chase, County of Montgomery, Maryland.